alterm4nn/ChronoZoom/CONTRIBUTING.md

 # Contributing Guidelines #
 Prior to contributing to ChronoZoom, you are required to sign an [OuterCurve Contributors Agreement](http://www.outercurve.org/Portals/0/docs/Outercurve%20Foundation%20Contribution%20Agreement%20%28editable%29.pdf) to assign the copyright of your contributions to the foundation.

+## Setup and Installation ##
+See the [ChronoZoom Developer's Guide](Doc/ChronoZoom_Developer_Guide.md) for detailed instructions on setting up a development environment and deploying ChronoZoom to Azure.

 ## GitHub Etiquette ##
 - Prior to making a pull request, be sure to apply the latest changes from master to your topic branch.
 - Add meaningful comments when you make your commits.